Vadskye/Rise/docs/standard_effects.md

 Class abilities like Sneak Attack or Smite need unusually powerful rank upgrade mechanics to compensate for their lack of replacement abilities.

-Debuff abilities get much better with higher tier conditions.
+Debuff abilities get much better with higher tier debuffs.
 It's hard to justify using a daze effect with +1 accuracy when you could use a stun effect instead.
 For that reason, non-damaging debuffs get +1 accuracy per rank instead of a +1 accuracy per two levels scaling.